 (d) the average male salary exceeds the company average

-How SQL is examined
+How SQL queries are examined

 For the reasoning behind joins and subqueries, work through our SQL Queries and Joins in DBMS deep dive, then drill the practice sets in the DBMS learn module.
 GATE aspirants get the full DBMS sequence inside GATE Guidance by Sanchit Sir.
 Solve, revisit the ones you missed, and come back a week later; the second pass is where accuracy under time is built.